 • Play with different spices and fruit: (Shabazi, lemon zest, toasted whole coriander seeds), (Espelette, mandarin zest, crystallized ginger), (Oz, toffee pieces, black sesame), (Desert Rose, sumac, pistachios), (Mishmish, amchoor, puffed rice)

 • Keep the sesame mass warm over very low heat and roll out small quantities at a time into very thin sheets (1-2 sesame seeds thick).
 Cut out circles and form them over thin rod molds to make open ended tubes.
-Allow to cool completely, then pipe full of spiced pastry cream (some ideas, Cancale, Yemen, Orchidea).
+Allow to cool completely, then pipe full of spiced pastry cream (some ideas, Cancale, Yemen and halva, Orchidea and green tea).

 • As above roll out very thin sheets on parchment.
-Cut into 4 inch triangles while still warm and allow to cool on a drying rack.
+Cut into 4-inch triangles while still warm and move the sheet to a drying rack to cool and firm up.
 Use to garnish a banana split along with shredded halva and chocolate sauce.

 Past February Recipes